Zero-Tang/NoirVisor/README.md

 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status
-Project NoirVisor has finished developping the basic hypervisor on Intel VT-x.
+Project NoirVisor has finished developping the basic hypervisor on Intel VT-x. <br>
 Now NoirVisor has two future development plans: <br>
 Develop an AMD-V based hypervisor. <br>
-Develop a length-disassemble engine so that BeaEngine will be discarded and the entire project will be under MIT license.
+Develop Hypervisor-Platform compatible hypervisor for Windows 10 Redstone.

 # Completed Features
 - Stealth SSDT Hook (NtOpenProcess Hook) on 64-bit Windows, Intel Processor.